Godot Tutorials is not sponsored by or affiliated with the Godot game engine.

 What makes Frankenstein so great is the idea of creation and becoming God like.

-Natural life, such as real life, has laws that cannot be bent; but fantasy and horror allow people to invent a world with its own laws which is the nearest humans can come to creation.
+but fantasy and horror allow people to invent a world with its own laws which is the

 In a sense, it’s the closest humans can achieve to becoming God-like.

-And as a matter of fact, games are similar in that regard as well since in games you are creating a world with your own laws and rules that differ from that of the real world.
+And as a matter of fact, games are similar in that regard as well since in

 In that sense, creating games is the closest thing to becoming God-like as well.